Want to know how to make soft chapati?

 Well, it takes time to learn the art of making perfectly round chapatis, but the following guide will make it easier for you.

-These tips should help you understand the right technique of making round-shaped chapatis at home.
+These tips should help you understand the right technique for making round-shaped chapatis at home.

 Steps to roll the chapatis: